Great hornbill: Taxonomy

-The species was formerly broken into subspecies cavatus, from the Western Ghats, and homrai, the nominate form from the sub-Himalayan forests.
-The subspecies from Sumatra was sometimes called cristatus.
-Variation across populations is mainly in size, Himalayan birds being larger than those from further south, and the species is now usually considered monotypic.
+The species was formerly broken into subspecies cavatus in the Western Ghats, and homrai, the nominate form in the sub-Himalayan forests.
+The subspecies in Sumatra was sometimes called cristatus.
+Variation across populations is mainly in size, Himalayan birds being larger than those further south, and the species is now usually considered monotypic.

 Description

 The great hornbill is a large bird, 95–130 cm long, with a 152 cm wingspan and a weight of 2 to 4 kg.
-The average weight of 7 males is 3 kg whereas that of 3 females is 2.59 kg.
+The average weight of males is 3 kg whereas that of females is 2.59 kg.
 It is the heaviest, but not the longest, Asian hornbill.
+With the separation of the ground hornbills into a separate family, Bucorvidae, the great hornbill reigns as the heaviest of all typical hornbills.
 Females are smaller than males and have bluish-white instead of red eyes, although the orbital skin is pinkish.
 Like other hornbills, they have prominent "eyelashes".

 The most prominent feature of the hornbill is the bright yellow and black casque on top of its massive bill.
 The casque appears U-shaped when viewed from the front, and the top is concave, with two ridges along the sides that form points in the front, whence the Latin species epithet bicornis (two-horned).
 The back of the casque is reddish in females, while the underside of the front and back of the casque is black in males.

 The casque is hollow and serves no known purpose, although it is thought to be the result of sexual selection.
 Male hornbills indulge in aerial casque butting, with birds striking each other in flight.
 The male spreads the preen gland secretion, which is yellow, onto the primary feathers and bill to give them the bright yellow colour.
 The commissure of the beak is black and has a serrated edge which becomes worn with age.

 The wing beats are heavy, and the sound produced by birds in flight can be heard from a distance.
 This sound has been likened to the puffing of a steam locomotive starting up.
 The flight involves stiff flaps followed by glides with the fingers splayed and upcurled.

 Like other members of the hornbill family, they have highly pneumatized bones, with hollow air cavities extending to the tips of the wing bones.
 This anatomical feature was noted by Richard Owen, who dissected a specimen that died at the Zoological Society of London in 1833.